 In a West Virginia foreclosure, you'll most likely get the right to:

-So, don't get caught off guard if you're a West Virginia homeowner who's behind in mortgage payments.
-Learn about each step in a West Virginia foreclosure, from missing your first payment to a foreclosure sale.
-Once you understand the process, you can make the most of your situation and, hopefully, work out a way to save your home or at least get through the process with as little anxiety as possible.
+Once you understand the West Virginia foreclosure process and your rights, you can make the most of your situation and, hopefully, work out a way to save your home or at least get through the process with as little anxiety as possible.

 If you default on your mortgage payments in West Virginia, the lender may foreclose using a judicial or nonjudicial method.